-In this tutorial you will learn how to configure various frequently-used WordPress sidebar widgets.
+In this section you are going to configure a number of commonly-used WordPress widgets.

-By default, your site comes with a number of preinstalled active widgets, such as widgets for displaying links to your site’s pages, recent posts, RSS feed content, add search features, etc.
+By default, your site comes with a number of pre-installed widgets, such as widgets that let you display links to your pages, recent posts, RSS feed content, add tag clouds, etc.

-(In a default WordPress installation, your site comes with a number of pre-installed widgets)
+(By default, your site comes with a number of preinstalled widgets)

-In this step-by-step tutorial, we are going to add, configure and reorder various WordPress widgets to display in your site’s sidebar, including:
+In this step-by-step tutorial, we will add, configure and reorder various commonly-used widgets, including:

-- Adding a Support Contact graphic button linking to your contact page.
+- Adding a clickable Support button linking visitors to the help page.

-- Add a Recent Posts section to display the latest posts.
+- Add a Recent Posts section to display your latest posts.

-- Adding and configuring an Archives section to the sidebar menu.
+- Adding and configuring an Archives section to your sidebar section.

-The Widgets panel is located in the WordPress dashboard and can easily be accessed from the WordPress admin menu by clicking on Appearance > Widgets …
+The Widgets section is located in your WordPress dashboard and can be accessed by going to Appearance > Widgets …

-This brings up the Widgets screen in your browser window …
+This brings up the Widgets panel in your browser window …

 Let’s get started …

-Add A Text Widget To The Sidebar Navigation Section
+Add A Text Widget To The Blog Sidebar Area

 Text widgets are incredibly useful …